 Instagram is approaching the end of its first decade of existence, and in that time the app has grown tremendously.
-From humble beginnings as a simple way to share pictures among friends into a marketing and influencing powerhouse, the platform now has more than a billion users (as of October 2019) and supports a huge variety of media types, from photos to audio and video content.
+From humble beginnings as a simple way to share pictures among friends to now being a marketing and influencing powerhouse, the platform currently has more than a billion users (as of October 2019) and supports a huge variety of media types, from photos to audio and video content.
 You can even launch YouTube-style channels and profiles and broadcast videos of up to ten minutes in length using Instagram TV (IGTV).

 For the most part, IGTV, which launched in 2018, works very well, but what should you do if you encounter a problem with your sound not working?
+How will you know how to create art from that soda bottle?
 No need to worry – there are a number of simple fixes and tweaks that are almost certain to resolve the problem.
 In this article, I will show you how to diagnose and repair these basic problems.

 How Do I Turn the Sound on for Instagram?